History of Mining

 Since the late 1960’s, approximately 45,412 hectares, or 0.05% of B.C.’s 95 million hectare land mass has been disturbed by major metal and coal mines.
 Of this, approximately 19,422 hectares (42%) has been reclaimed.

 Prior to 1969 legislation, there were historical mine sites that may not have been reclaimed.
 Public and private reclamation efforts have been occurring on some sites with documented safety or environmental water quality impacts such as the Britannia mine and Mt.
 Washington.
-Since 2004, the Ministry of Natural Resource Operations (formerly the Ministry of Agriculture and Lands) has undertaken remediation at 58 historic mines sites across BC and remediation is either underway or completed.
+The Ministry of Energy, Mines and Low Carbon Innovation under the Abandoned Mines Branch has undertaken remediation at historic mines sites across BC and remediation is either underway or completed.
 Two of these projects received Special Category Reclamation Awards for excellence in reclamation from the TRCR in 2009.

 Each year the TRCR recognizes excellence in Mine Reclamation with its Jake McDonald Annual Reclamation Award and Category Reclamation Awards of Excellence.
 These awards are handed out annually to acknowledge outstanding achievement in mine reclamation in British Columbia.
 See the Awards page of the website for more information about the awards and past recipients.